sprintertech/sprinter-sdk/docs/docs/introduction.md

 ## Next Steps

-- If you're new to Gopher SDK, start with our [Getting Started Guide](get-started.md).
+- If you're new to Sprinter SDK, start with our [Getting Started Guide](get-started.md).
-- For an in-depth understanding, read the [Introduction to Gopher SDK](introduction.md).
+- For an in-depth understanding, read the [Introduction to Sprinter SDK](introduction.md).
 - Explore detailed examples and advanced usage in the [SDK Documentation](sdk/overview.md).
 - Dive into the specifics of our API in the [API Documentation](api/get-started.md).

-We hope you find the Gopher SDK easy to use and integrate into your projects.
+We hope you find the Sprinter SDK easy to use and integrate into your projects.
 Happy coding!